1,000+ Opportunities

 Most of our grants range from about $50,000 – $250,000.
 We anticipate most PRIs will range from $250,000 to $750,000, typically to be repaid within three to seven years.
 FAQ See all frequently asked questions The 2024 Impact Report Is Now Available.

-Based on current listing details, eligibility includes: Social entrepreneurs and organizations with innovative solutions aligned with racial, economic, and environmental justice (REEJ) goals.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Social entrepreneurs and organizations with innovative solutions aligned with racial, economic, and environmental justice (REEJ) goals.
+Confirm the full requirements in the official notice before applying.

 Program-Related Investments (PRIs) is sponsored by The Nathan Cummings Foundation Inc..
 Program-Related Investments (PRIs) offer low-interest loans and low-cost financing to organizations focused on racial, economic, and environmental justice.
 These investments are intended to support organizations driving people-centric impact outcomes.
 Geographic focus: United States (with emphasis on the U.S. South) and Israel-Palestine Focus areas: Racial Justice, Economic Justice, Environmental Justice